 If you are using a localhost environment to test your flows, please do not include the port number, 'localhost' will suffice.

 2. Decide the domains where you want your flow to show

 After adding your targeted domains, you'll have an option under 'Display' > 'On which environments?' in the Settings step of your flow.
 This will give you an option to select specific target domains and publish to your specific environments as needed.

 The green circle is there to indicate if Appcues has been installed at the domain listed.
 If you notice a domain that you are installed in is not an available option, add it to the list by following the steps in Step 1 above.

 Note: If there is a colon in your domain (ex. localhost:3000) please omit the colon and anything after.

 Adding Wildcard Domains

-When using domain targeting for testing, it can be useful to whitelist a number of domains for your flows to run on.
+When using domain targeting for testing, it can be useful to target a number of domains for your flows to run on.
 If your company creates, say, a staging environment per user, you may have URLs that look like steve.staging.yourapp.com or sally.staging.yourapp.com.
-To whitelist all of those domains, you can simply use a wildcard (*):
+To target all of those domains, you can simply use a wildcard (*):